 Contracts in which the college is offering or exchanging services are to be handled in accordance with the college’s signature authority matrix.
 Review, approval, and filing of these contracts is noted on the matrix.

 All changes to a contract must be in writing and signed by both parties.
 All changes must follow the route of review and approval noted on the signature authority matrix.
 If a contract originally required approval of the board of trustees, any amendment or assignment will require board action.

 Any employee negotiating a college contract must consider the following items for inclusion in the contract:

-All college contracts must be reviewed and approved in accordance with the college’s signature authority matrix and the following principles:
+All college contracts must be reviewed and approved in accordance with the college’s signature authority matrix and these principles.

 Reports to the Board

-Disclosure reports on contracts that are signed by the president or designee will be issued to the board twice a year.
+Disclosure reports on major or unusual non-purchasing contracts that are signed by the president or designee will be issued to the board in the board’s audit and finance committee materials twice a year.
 Other contracts requiring board approval will be presented to the board as they occur.

 All contracts that sell or exchange services are to be maintained in the office noted on the college’s signature authority matrix.
 All amendments and modifications to the contract, including change orders, assignments, releases, etc. must be placed in the contract file in the office as noted by the matrix.

 Utilizing the college’s signature authority matrix, all review and approval authorities involved in non-purchasing contracts must be notified at the earliest possible moment of a potential dispute and should be involved with that contract for all future transactions.

 Based on the college’s signature authority matrix, the administrator charged with supervision of the contract will determine whether all administrative matters have been concluded for the contract.
 Administrative matters may include such items as: